 One of the greatest things about the Great Western wine region is its ability to successfully grow a diverse range of grape varieties.
-Shiraz may well be the regional hero, but Cabernet Sauvignon from the area can lay almost equal claim to fame.
-It may come as a surprise that Best’s has some of the oldest Cabernet Sauvignon vines in the world, with about half a row planted in the Nursery Block in the late 1860’s (originally called Pinot Dru).
+Shiraz may well be the regional hero, but cabernet sauvignon from the area can lay almost equal claim to fame.
+It may come as a surprise that Best’s has some of the oldest cabernet sauvignon vines in the world, with about half a row planted in the Nursery Block in the late 1860s.

-Our 13-acre block Cabernet is 40 years old and produces very fine examples of the variety.
-The vineyard also has old Merlot, Cabernet Franc and Petit Verdot vines that form the classic Bordeaux combination alongside Cabernet Sauvignon.
+Our 13 Acre block of cabernet sauvignon is almost 40 years old and produces very fine examples of the variety.
+The vineyard also has old merlot, cabernet franc and petit verdot vines that form the classic Bordeaux combination alongside cabernet sauvignon.

-Left a little longer on the vines, Cabernet from Great Western shows deep berry flavours, slippery texture, softness and just a hint of leafy, herbal complexity.
-The warmer sites produce wines of great depth, structure with a definitive finesse; they’re classy wines that show enough restraint and balance to go with a plethora of food.
+Left a little longer on the vines, cabernet sauvignon from Great Western shows deep berry flavours, slippery texture, softness and just a hint of leafy, herbal complexity.
+The warmer sites produce wines of great depth and structure with definitive finesse; they’re classy wines that show enough restraint and balance to go with a plethora of food.

-Great Western has a great climate for Cabernet with cold nights, warm days and a long ripening season.
-This combination allows the Cabernet to exhibit fully ripe tannins and flavours, avoid the dreaded bitter green characters and yet still retain the attractive leafy notes and acidity.
-The yellow and orange clay soils suit great Cabernet and give it the fine age-worthy tannins.
+Great Western has a great climate for cabernet sauvignon, with cold nights, warm days and a long ripening season.
+This combination allows the cabernet to exhibit fully ripe tannins and flavours, avoid the dreaded bitter green characters and still retain the attractive leafy notes and acidity.
+The yellow and orange clay soils suit great cabernet and give it its fine age-worthy tannins.